A community in pain can’t afford not to listen to its members

 Facilitated Workshop (90 minutes)

-Conversations about Israel and Zionism are straining many Jewish families, leading to silence, resentment, and broken relationships.
-Drawing on For the Sake of Argument’s research with Jewish anti-Zionists, this workshop explores the emotional dynamics beneath these conflicts and offers practical tools for staying connected across deep disagreement.
+Conversations about Israel and Zionism are straining many Jewish families and communities, leading to silence, resentment, and broken relationships.
+This workshop offers mindsets and techniques for staying connected across deep disagreement, and an opportunity to practice these skills.

 Ready to trade the talking points for tools that really engage?